-- Broadcast receivers e.g. TV receivers, DAB/DAB+/DRM/FM/AM radios; - Amplifiers such as loft and masthead amplifier for distribution of TV signals; - Active antennas such as indoor antenna for TV reception that contain amplifiers. - Satellite receivers and LNBs http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32014L0053&gid=1484051728942&from=en
+- Broadcast receivers e.g. TV receivers, DAB/DAB+/ DRM/FM/AM radios - Amplifiers such as loft and masthead amplifier for distribution of TV signals - Multiswitches and dSCRs - Active antennas such as indoor antenna for TV reception that contain amplifiers - · Satellite receivers and LNBs

-Note this list is not exhaustive and any products that intentionally emit or receive radio waves are required to demonstrate compliance to the RED.
+Note: this list is not exhaustive and any products that intentionally emit or receive radio waves are required to demonstrate compliance to the RER.

-How to demonstrate compliance to RED
+How to demonstrate compliance to RER